ne0guille/paxos_trader/README.md

 You will need to add a .env file with a REACT_APP_paxos=123456789 (replace with your key).

 Once you have it working I will test it with my key.
+If the balances are correct then it works.

-The budget is $300 for the app code and $500 if the code has full test coverage
+The budget is $300 for the app code and $500 if the code also includes full test coverage